 She described the system as a “barbaric relic of former times” which gravely threatened the chance for former-couples to remain friends and effective co-parents.

 “A change in the English law is fundamentally required”, she argued.

 Ayesha has long been lobbying for no-fault divorce, but laments that there is too little political will to make changes that would be so beneficial to family life.

-Other news outlets reporting on Ayesha’s calls for change include Independent.ie, the i, AOL UK, the Belfast Telegraph, The Yorkshire Post, RTE.ie, Darlington and Stockton Times, The Westmorland Gazette, Herald Series, Peeblesshire News, Your Local Guardian, East Lothian Courier, Shropshire Star, Express and Star, News & Star, Wiltshire Business and The Bolton News.
+Other news outlets reporting on Ayesha’s calls for change include the Belfast Telegraph, RTE.ie, Darlington and Stockton Times, The Westmorland Gazette, Herald Series, Peeblesshire News, Your Local Guardian, East Lothian Courier, News & Star, Wiltshire Business and The Bolton News.

-Tini Owens awaits judgment at the Court of Appeal.
+Update March 24th 2017: Tini Owens appeal was dismissed by the Court of Appeal.